 Versatility.
 From a scouting perspective, the most glaring physical difference between Golson and Rees is the threat the former poses as a runner, which opens up the offense in a couple of ways.
 One way is by design: Although Brian Kelly's scheme has never demanded a great athlete in the role, and the Irish still put the ball in the air nearly 30 times per game last year, given the option he is willing to involve the quarterback as a runner if the quarterback is up to it.
 Golson was, tacking on 415 yards rushing (before sacks) and a team-high six touchdowns, all of them coming from less than ten yards out.
-Add to that the space created for other runners by the attention defenses were forced to pay Golson on read option and bootleg calls, and it amounts to a sizable chunk of the ground game.
+Add to that the attention defenses have to pay to Golson as a threat to run, even when he doesn't, and it amounts to a sizable advantage over a statuesque type like Rees.

 Ball Security.
 First, do no harm.
 The black mark against Rees throughout his tenure as the starter was his penchant for giving the ball away, which he did both too often – 14 interceptions, five lost fumbles in 2011 alone – and at especially inopportune moments.
 For many, the defining moment of Rees' career to date remains an infamous fourth quarter fumble against Michigan in September 2011, when the ball slipped untouched out of his hand as he attempted a pass inside the Wolverine red zone; the gaffe likely cost the Irish a decisive score in a game they'd dominated for three quarters and went on to lose in gut-wrenching fashion.
 (Tellingly, far fewer fans seem to give Rees credit for rebounding with a go-ahead touchdown pass in the same game with less than a minute to play, only to watch the defense melt down in the final seconds.)
 Altogether, Notre Dame went on to commit 29 turnovers that season, and finished in the red in overall turnover margin all five losses.